accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/bouton-formulaire.md

 Reference: <span lang="en">[Accessible name and description calculation](https://www.w3.org/TR/html-aam-1.0/#accessible-name-and-description-computation)</span>.

 Furthermore, an "accessible name" will be considered irrelevant if it does not include the visible text of the button.
-For example: `validate<button aria-label="confirmer la saisie">entry`</button> will be considered as not conforming to {% crit 11.9 %}.
+For example: `<button aria-label="confirm input">validate entry</button>` will be considered as not conforming to {% crit 11.9 %}.